Tried Everything? Here are Powerful techniques to help you sleep

 Theoretically, there could be confounding factors or biases in the selection of patients which caused these deaths without involving sleeping pills.
 We can only say that we found almost no evidence of such biases… If sleeping pills cause even a small portion of the excess deaths and cancers associated with their use, they are too dangerous to use.”Instead of using pills try the herbs to help you sleep mentioned above

-In this Video, the Chinese organ clock is explained.
+In this blog, the Chinese organ clock is explained.
 If you are waking up at a certain time every night this could help to explain why.

 By utilizing the information presented on this site, you agree to and understand that author, Bill Farr is not a doctor or any other type of certified health care professional, and his opinion is not a substitute for professional medical prevention, diagnosis, or treatment.
 Please consult with your doctor or your other health care providers concerning your symptoms and medical requirements before following any of the remedies or other suggestions he offers.
 His opinion is based on his own research and is to be used for educational purposes only.
 Bill Farr’s wellness plans and advice are meant to be used in conjunction with standard allopathic or osteopathic medical treatment and care.